On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Main results

 \subsection{Algorithm \AttrSparse{}}

-In this subsection, we propose the second algorithm that leads to the feasible region in Theorem~\ref{thm:achievability2}.
-This algorithm is designed for the attribute-information sparse regime, reflected by the condition $mq\sa^2=o(\log n)$ in \eqref{eq:ac2_cond1}, hence named \AttrSparse{}.
-In Step 2 of this algorithm, we call the two seeded alignment algorithms proposed in~\cite{Mossel--Jiaming2020}, which are restated in Subsections~\ref{alg:Jiaming2}~and~\ref{alg:Jiaming3}. \begin{itemize}[leftmargin=1em] \item {\bf Input:} The graph pair $(G_1,G_2')$, two thresholds $z$ and $\eta$, an integer $l$, and the model parameters $n$ and $p$. \item {\bf Step 1: Align through attribute neighbors.} Similar to Step~1 of Algorithm~\AttrRich{}, for each pair of users $i\in \vuone$ and $j \in \vutwo$, we compute the quantity
+In this subsection, we propose the second algorithm that leads to the achievable region in Theorem~\ref{thm:achievability2}.
+This algorithm is designed for the attribute-information sparse regime, hence named \AttrSparse{}.
+In Step 2 of this algorithm, we consider two different cases.
+In the case when the user-user connection is dense, we perform a similar process as in Step 2 of Algorithm~\AttrRich{}.
+In the case when the user-user connections is sparse, we call a seeded alignment algorithm proposed in~\cite{Mossel2020}, which is restated in Subsection~\ref{alg:Jiaming3}. \begin{itemize} \item {\bf Input:} The graph pair $(G_1,G_2')$, three thresholds $y$, $z$ and $\eta$, an integer $l$, and the model parameters $n$ and $p$. \item {\bf Step 1: Align through attribute neighbors.} Similar to Step 1 of Algorithm~\AttrRich{}, for each pair of users $i\in \vuone$ and $j \in \vutwo$, we compute the quantity